|On this page…|

 Get number of elements in the dataset.

-For additional examples of accessing signal logging data that uses the Dataset format, see Simulink.SimulationData.Dataset.
+For examples of accessing signal logging data that uses the Dataset format, see Simulink.SimulationData.Dataset.

-For a model with signals with multiple signals that have the same signal name, the signal logging data includes a Simulink.SimulationData.Signal object for each signal that has a duplicate name.
-Simulink sorts the data for those signals based on the model hierarchy, in top-down order.
+For a model with multiple signals that have the same signal name, the signal logging data includes a Simulink.SimulationData.Signal object for each signal that has a duplicate name.

 To access a specific signal that has a duplicate name, use one of these approaches:

-Visually inspect the Simulink.SimulationData.Signal objects to find the data for the specific signal.
+Visually inspect the displayed output of Simulink.SimulationData.Signal objects to find the data for the specific signal.

 Use the Simulink.SimulationData.Dataset.getElement method, specifying the blockpath for the source block of the signal.